 Since the homegrown pears we use are not as sweet as an asian pear or bartlett pear, I tend to add a small amount of coconut sugar.
 This pairs well with the cinnamon and gives our pear sauce a full fall flavor.
-If you are using a sweeter variety of pear, then skip the coconut sugar.
+If you are using a sweeter variety of pear, then skip the coconut sugar or any sweetener

 Instant Pot Pear Sauce Ingredients

-Here’s what you’ll need to whip this pear sauce recipe up!
+Here’s what you’ll need to whip this easy pear sauce recipe up!

 Homemade Pear Sauce Recipe

-- Place chopped pears, water, cinnamon, and coconut sugar (if using) into the Instant Pot.
+- Place diced pear, water, cinnamon, and coconut sugar (if using) into the Instant Pot.
 Stir to combine.

 - Close Instant Pot and be sure it is set to Seal.
 Use the manual function and set the time to five minutes.

 - Once the Instant Pot is finished, let the pot release pressure naturally for five minutes, then use the quick release.
 Your pears should be fully cooked and smell amazing!